Louce/portfolio-1/src/TUTORIAL.md

 "By defining our data and its TypeScript types here, our project becomes incredibly easy to update.
 Want to add a new project?
 You just edit this array.
 You don't have to touch any of our complex React components.
 This is a senior-level practice that pays huge dividends."

 **[PRESENTER]:**
 "Now, let's build the UI.
 We'll apply another key principle: the **Single Responsibility Principle**.
 Each component should do one thing, and do it well.
-Our `Projects.tsx` file shouldn't manage the project grid *and* the complex detail view.
-So, we'll break it down."
+Our main `Projects.tsx` file shouldn't manage the project grid *and* the complex detail view.
+So, we'll break it down into smaller, dedicated components."

 **[ACTION]:**
 Create a new file at `src/components/sections/Projects/components/ProjectCard.tsx`.
 Paste this code into the file.